irvingrivas/liri-node-app/README.md

      * The album that the song is from

-   * If no song is provided then your program will default to "The Sign" by Ace of Base.
+   * If no song is provided then the program will default to "The Sign" by Ace of Base.

-   * You will utilize the [node-spotify-api](https://www.npmjs.com/package/node-spotify-api) package in order to retrieve song information from the Spotify API.

    * The Spotify API requires you sign up as a developer to generate the necessary credentials.
 You can follow these steps in order to generate a **client id** and **client secret**: